Let Leeds do not charge any application, referencing, Guarantor or renewal fees.

 Full Landlord checking, client money protection, professional indemnity insurance, Public Liability Insurance.

 SAFE Agent scheme membership, member of Property Ombudsman, professionally qualified staff, ARLA licensed letting agent, multiple-award-winning agent

 Assisted property check-ins, professionally cleaned property for your arrival, maintenance checks and inventory (if requested by the Landlord and on managed properties only).

 We have won multiple Sunday Times Letting Agent of the Year awards and we pride ourselves on being a professional, honest and ethical agent.

-Once we've matched you to your perfect property, each Tenant will need to pay the Tenancy Fee and Holding Fee before we can take your property off the market.
-The Holding Fee is a part payment of the deposit required for the property.
+Once we've matched you to your perfect property, each Tenant will need to pay the Holding Deposit before we can take your property off the market.
+The Holding Deposit is a part payment of the deposit required for the property.

 If you wish to apply to rent a property the following terms apply.
 A Tenancy will be offered to you subject to contract and, more specifically, subject to the following conditions: